GoogleCloudPlatform/community/tutorials/cloud-iot-fledge/index.md

 ```

 Now that you have installed the GCP North plugin, navigate to the
-North menu on the FLedge GUI and click the `Create North Instance +` button.
+North menu on the Fledge GUI and click the `Create North Instance +` button.

 ![Create North instance](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-fledge/foglamp-north-add.png)